gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - Font: Proxima Nova light 12pt rgb(143,143,143) #8f8f8f
       - When field is unselected, text has a 0.6 alpha
       - Mag icon is 5px from top and 5px from left
+      - after text is input, show standard 'x' button on right to allow clearing of field
 - Header cells
    - Height: 10px (without borders)
    - Background: rgb(235,242,239) #ebf2ef